Ragtime (novel)

-Ragtime is a novel by E. L. Doctorow, first published in 1975.
-The sweeping historical fiction occurs in the area of New York City between 1902 and 1915.
+Ragtime is a 1975 historiographic metafiction novel by American author E. L. Doctorow.
+The novel mixes historical figures and fictional characters together in a sweeping narrative set in the New York City area from 1902 to 1915.
+With its layered storyline, Ragtime explores themes of racial injustice, class division, and the American Dream in American society.

-Ragtime was ranked number 86 among Modern Library's 100 Best Novels in 1998.
-Time magazine included Ragtime in its list of 100 Best English-Language Novels from 1923 to 2005.
+Though the novel stirred some controversy over the creative liberties Doctorow took depicting historical figures, Ragtime was critically acclaimed upon release, winning the National Book Critics Circle Award for fiction in 1975.
+Since its release, Ragtime has been cited as one of the best English-language novels, ranking number 86 among Modern Library's 100 Best Novels.
+In 1998, Time magazine included Ragtime in its unranked list of the 100 Best English-Language Novels from 1923 to 2005.

+A film adaptation was released in 1981, and a musical adaptation premiered in 1996 in Toronto, Canada, before a run on Broadway beginning in 1998.

 Plot

 The novel centers on a wealthy family living in New Rochelle, New York, referred to as Father, Mother, Mother's Younger Brother, Grandfather, and 'the little boy', Father and Mother's young son.
 The family business is the manufacture of flags and fireworks, an easy source of wealth due to the national enthusiasm for patriotic displays.
 Father joins Robert Peary's expedition to the North Pole, and his return sees a change in his relationship with his wife, who has experienced independence in his absence.
 Mother's Younger Brother is a genius at explosives and fireworks but is an insecure, unhappy character who chases after love and excitement.
 He becomes obsessed with the notorious socialite Evelyn Nesbit, stalking her and embarking on a brief, unsatisfactory affair with her.

 Into this insecure setup comes an abandoned black child, then his severely depressed mother, Sarah.
 Coalhouse Walker Jr., the child's father, visits regularly to win Sarah's affections.
 A professional musician, well-dressed and well-spoken, he gains the family's respect and overcomes their prejudice initially by playing ragtime music on their piano.
-Things go well until he is humiliated by a racist fire crew, led by Will Conklin, who vandalize his Model T Ford.
+Things go well until he is humiliated by a racist fire crew, led by Will Conklin, who vandalize Coalhouse's Model T Ford.
 He begins a pursuit of redress by legal action but discovers he cannot hope to win because of the inherent prejudice of the system.
 Sarah is killed in an attempt to aid him, and Coalhouse uses the money he was saving for their wedding to pay for an extravagant funeral.